Mémoires de Charles Henri Sanson

-Sanson became the official royal executioner of the court of Versailles on the death of his father Charles-Jean-Baptiste Sanson in August 1778.
-Charles Henri had six younger half brothers – all executioners in France – and two sisters.[Willa Carlyle Reising, p.
-62] Sanson sr, “Monsieur de Paris” to distinguish him from his brothers.
-He lived in the Marais, 10th arrondissement, near the church Saint-Laurent (which is near Gare de l’Est).
+Sanson became the official royal executioner at the court of Versailles after the death of his father, Charles-Jean-Baptiste Sanson, in August 1778.
+Charles-Henri had six younger half-brothers—also executioners in different parts of France—and two sisters (Reising, 2024, p.
+62).
+His father, known as Monsieur de Paris to distinguish him from his brothers, lived in the Marais near the church of Saint-Laurent (close to today’s Gare de l’Est).

 Portrait of Charlemagne Sanson, a half-brother.
 Musée de Provins.[Feuille de Provins, 5 décembre 1874]

-A Paris, dès le 13 août 1792, les commissaires des sections rétablirent la concordance entre les sections et les bataillons de la garde nationale, que la loi du 21 mai 1790 avait détruite.
-La loi du 19-21 août 1792 légalisa la réduction des soixante bataillons à quarante huit ; ce qui correspondait au nombre des sections de la Commune.[Devenne Florence.
+À Paris, dès le 13 août 1792, les commissaires des sections rétablirent la concordance entre les sections et les bataillons de la garde nationale, que la loi du 21 mai 1790 avait détruite.
+La loi du 19–21 août 1792 légalisa la réduction des soixante bataillons à quarante-huit ; ce qui correspondait au nombre des sections de la Commune.[Devenne Florence.
 La garde Nationale ; création et évolution (1789-août 1792).
 In: Annales historiques de la Révolution française, n°283, 1990. pp. 49-66.
 DOI : https://doi.org/10.3406/ahrf.1990.1411 www.persee.fr/doc/ahrf_0003-4436_1990_num_283_1_1411]

 Auparavant l’état-major sortait d’une élection au troisième degré : les capitaines, lieutenants, sous-lieutenants et sergents des compagnies d’un même bataillon élisaient le commandant en chef, le second et l’adjudant de ce bataillon.
-Et ceux-ci élisaient ensuite, avec ceux des autres bataillons, le chef, l’adjudant et le sous-adjudant de chaque légion (Braesch F., op. cit., p.
+Et ceux-ci élisaient ensuite, avec ceux des autres bataillons, le chef, l’adjudant et le sous-adjudant de chaque légion (Braesch, p.
 93).
 Voir l’arrêté de la Commune du 16 août, qui réorganise la garde nationale.
-Affiches de la Commune de Paris.[https://books.openedition.org/psorbonne/66979]
+[Affiches de la Commune de Paris.

-L’Assemblée des Représentants nomma les officiers de ces compagnies dès le 24 octobre (S. Lacroix, op. cit, t.
+L’Assemblée des Représentants nomma les officiers de ces compagnies dès le 24 octobre [S. Lacroix, t.
 II, p.
-476-477).[https://books.openedition.org/pur/16612]
+476–477]

 On 20 January 1793 seems Charles Henri Sanson hesitated to execute the King.
 Sanson was threatened with a message that a plot to save the king was in place, that his life was in danger and Louis would be freed on his way to scaffold.[Vol III, p.
 468] He was assisted by two brothers Charlemagne and Martin, who were heavely armed and Le gros and Barré.
 In the evening Sanson secretly organised a mess for the soul of the King in La Villette?[Vol IV, p. ?]
 There is no proof the requiem was ever held.[R. Goulard (1950) Balzac et les “Mémoires de Sanson” In: Mercure de France, 1 novembre 1950, p.
 479-480 ] [Gazette nationale ou le Moniteur universel, 21 janvier 1893 by G. Lenotre] The matter also came to the knowledge of a famous writer, Balzac, who wanted to hear it confirmed and to get to know the details from my father’s mouth himself.
 The latter satisfied his desire and their conversation provided the material for a narrative, which was used in the introduction to the spurious memoirs published in 1830.

-"The buttons, scraps of clothing, and shirt of Louis Capet, as well as his hair, were collected and sold at very high prices to collectors.
-Executioner Sanson, accused of having participated in this new type of trade, has just written to journalists to clear his name on this matter; here are his words: 'I have just learned that there is a rumor circulating that I am selling or arranging the sale of Louis Capet’s hair.
+I have just learned that there is a rumor circulating that I am selling or arranging the sale of Louis Capet’s hair.
 If any has been sold, this vile trade could only have been carried out by scoundrels.
-The truth is that I did not allow anyone from my household to take or remove even the slightest trace.'"
+The truth is that I did not allow anyone from my household to take or remove even the slightest trace.

 From the Mémoires: Henri Sanson supervised the removal of the bodies, which were thrown in pairs into the baskets waiting behind the guillotine.
 But after six heads had fallen, the baskets and the fallboard were so flooded with blood that the touch of this blood must have been much more terrible for the following ones than death itself.
 Charles Henri Sanson ordered two assistants to pour out several buckets of water and wash off the pieces with a sponge after each execution, p. ?